10 Best Paint Brushes 2022 – Reviews & Top Picks

 Though many do not come with warranties, some paintbrushes are backed by satisfaction guarantees.
 Do you want your new brushes protected by a manufacturer guarantee?
 Keep an eye out for warranties and protection from manufacturing defects.

-Our top pick is the Purdy 144152325 XL Series Glide Angular Trim Paint Brush, which works especially well for trim and is sturdy and well-designed, with convenient synthetic bristles.
+Our top pick is the Purdy 144152325 XL Series Glide Angular Trim Paint Brush, which is also the best paint brush for trim and is sturdy and well-designed, with convenient synthetic bristles.
 If you’re looking for value, the Wooster Brush Q3211-2 Shortcut Angle Sash Paintbrush could be a great choice, with high-quality bristles and a short, flexible handle that is well-designed for cutting in.
 If you’re shopping for premium brushes, you may prefer Pro Grade’s Variety 10-Pack Paint Brushes, which is a great set of durable, conveniently angled brushes.

 A great paintbrush can mean the difference between a smooth, easy paint job and a frustrating one.
-We hope this ranking of the 10 best paintbrushes available in 2020, along with the in-depth reviews and the handy buyer’s guide, help you find your ideal brushes.
+We hope this ranking of the 10 best paintbrushes available this year, along with the in-depth reviews and the handy buyer’s guide, help you find your ideal brushes.
 Now it’s time to get shopping!

 Featured Image Credit: Grand Tactic, Amazon